ShashwatSinghal123/RISC-V-SOC-TAPEOUT-VSD/Week-1/README.md

 #  Day 1: Introduction to Verilog RTL Design & Synthesis

-Welcome to **Day 1** of the RTL Workshop!
+Welcome to Day 1 of the RTL Workshop!
-Today, you'll embark on your journey into digital design by learning Verilog, open-source simulation with **Icarus Verilog (iverilog)**, and the basics of logic synthesis using **Yosys**.
-This guide will walk you through practical labs, essential concepts, and insightful explanations to help you build a strong foundation in RTL design.
+Today, you’ll begin your adventure into digital design by exploring Verilog, performing simulations with the open-source Icarus Verilog (iverilog), and understanding the fundamentals of logic synthesis using Yosys.
+This guide combines hands-on labs, core concepts, and detailed explanations to help you develop a strong foundation in RTL design.

 ---